Minotaur Mission System

 Why this program?

 Minotaur integration was driven by obsolescence concerns: the legacy processors could not run the updated systems needed for optimal mission execution.
 Compared to these, Minotaur offers significant increases in speed and memory capability.
 The system is open-architecture and government-owned, so the Coast Guard has more control over upgrades and can implement them more affordably.
-The Coast Guard is also taking advantage of Department of Defense logistics, including maintenance, training and spare parts, to keep life cycle costs down.
+The Coast Guard is also taking advantage of Department of War logistics, including maintenance, training and spare parts, to keep life cycle costs down.

 How are the upgrades implemented?